-Western Europe and North America: Immigration, Free Speech, and Security

-The countries of Western Europe and North America continued to register the highest scores on the Freedom in the World scale despite their ongoing inability to devise rational and humane policies toward immigrants from the developing world.
-A backlash against immigration-especially from Muslim countries-has spread throughout Europe and triggered controversies over the construction of mosques, the wearing of veils and headscarves, and changes to citizenship laws.
-The political and societal friction has been exacerbated by a series of cases in which Muslims professing extremist ideologies have allegedly plotted to commit terrorist acts in major European cities.
+Western Europe and North America: Immigration, Free Speech, and Security world.
+A backlash against immigrationespecially from Muslim countries-has spread throughout Europe and triggered controversies over the construction of mosques, the wearing of and headscarves, and changes veils to citizenship laws.
+The political and societal friction has been exacerbated by a series of cases which Muslims professing extremist in ideologies have allegedly plotted to commit terrorist acts in major European cities.
 Indeed, at year's end, arrests of terrorism suspects with North African or South Asian backgrounds were made in Belgium, Britain, Denmark, and Sweden.